 Any adult man or woman in good general health who has tiny, red spider veins; the tangled, thread-like veins also known as “telangiectasia,” and who is looking for a quick procedure with no downtime, can be an excellent candidate for the Veinwave procedure.
 Veinwave is not recommended for the following individuals:

 What does Veinwave cost?

 Schedule a Consultation

-We encourage you to schedule a consultation with Connie Fogarty, RN today.
+We encourage you to schedule a consultation today.
 During our meeting, we will advise on whether or not you’re an ideal candidate for Veinwave, as well as compose a custom treatment plan designed to achieve the smooth, clear and vein-free skin you’ve always wanted.
-Call the office today and one of our seasoned staff members will be able to assist you.
+Call or text the office today and one of our seasoned staff members will be able to assist you.

 Welcome to the first session of Veins 101...
 We hope that this new blog series will teach you all the ins and outs you need to know about your veins, how they work, and what can be done to treat problems that arise.
 In this first post, we will be covering the...

 The term "Self-Care" has become increasingly popular over the last several years.
 Many people highlight the importance of self-care, but few talk about the actual health implications that research associates with a lack of good, consistent self-care.
 With self-care...